3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Efficiency of 3D-Printed Electrode Shape on EDA Measurements

 \subsection{Study Setup}

 To evaluate the impact of electrode shape on measurement outcomes, we utilized 3D printing to create a diverse set of six electrode pairs (see~\autoref{fig:teaser}).
-While most commercially available electrodes are typically circular, we also printed flat circular electrodes.
-Additionally, we produced electrodes with a larger diameter (``Large Circular'') to investigate the influence of electrode area.
-To explore the use of non-flat, sloped electrodes, we printed four additional pairs, including a pair with a spherical shape (``Dome'').
-Two electrodes were conical with flattened tips and varying heights, creating one pair with a more pointed configuration than the other.
-The final sloped electrodes were not curved outward but inward (``Inset''), providing the added benefit of guiding fingers intuitively to the correct location.
-When printed, these electrodes were printed using Protopasta Conductive PLA\footnote{\url{https://proto-pasta.com/pages/conductive-pla} -- last accessed 2024-01-25}, a composite material containing PLA, a dispersant, and carbon black, with a conductivity of up to 3.3 S/m (approximately 30 $\Omega$/cm).
+We printed \emph{flat} circular electrodes since most commercially available electrodes are typically circular.
+Additionally, we produced electrodes with a larger diameter (\emph{large circular}) to investigate the influence of electrode area.
+To explore the use of non-flat, sloped electrodes, we printed four additional pairs, including a pair with a spherical shape (\emph{dome}).
+Two electrodes were \emph{conical} with flattened tips and varying heights, creating one pair with a more pointed configuration than the other.
+The final sloped electrodes were not curved outward but inward (\emph{inset}), providing the added benefit of guiding fingers intuitively to the correct location.
+The electrodes were printed using Protopasta Conductive PLA\footnote{\url{https://proto-pasta.com/pages/conductive-pla} -- last accessed 2024-03-20}, a composite material of PLA and carbon black, with a conductivity of up to 3.3 S/m (approximately 30 $\Omega$/cm).

-As a reference, we use the commercially available nickel dry Grove EDA Sensor by Seeed Technology\footnote{\url{https://wiki.seeedstudio.com/Grove-GSR_Sensor} -- last accessed 2024-01-25}, which are circular and 15 mm in diameter.
-Therefore, all Protopasta electrodes, except the large circular ones, were printed with the same diameter.
-The electrodes were 3D printed using an Original Prusa i3 MK3S printer with Multi Material Upgrade 2S (MMU2S), and the layer height was set to 0.2 mm with 100\% infill density using the rectilinear fill pattern from PrusaSlicer.
-All pipes had a cross-section of 4 mm\,$\times$\,4 mm and a length of 32.5 mm, extending from the outer end of the electrode to the center point of the board, where a lead was inserted into a cylinder printed on top of the pipes by heating the lead with a soldering iron.
+As a reference, we use the commercially available nickel dry Grove EDA electrodes by Seeed Technology\footnote{\url{https://wiki.seeedstudio.com/Grove-GSR_Sensor} -- last accessed 2024-03-20}, which are circular and 15 mm in diameter.
+Therefore, all 3D-printed electrodes, except the large circular ones, were printed with the same diameter.
+The electrodes were 3D-printed using an Original Prusa i3 MK3S printer with Multi Material Upgrade 2S (MMU2S), and the layer height was set to 0.2 mm with 100\% infill density using the rectilinear fill pattern from PrusaSlicer.
+All pipes printed of conductive filament had a cross-section of 4 mm\,$\times$\,4 mm and a length of 32.5 mm, extending from the outer end of the electrode to the center point of the board, where a lead was inserted into a cylinder printed on top of the pipes by heating the lead with a soldering iron.